The San Francisco Piers

 Pier 1 1/2

-A boating dock available for the public; tie your boat up free for three hours.
-A water taxi service is now available here; you can sail to Fisherman's Wharf or the ballpark for $10 ($5 for SF residents).
+water taxi service is also available here; you can sail to Fisherman's Wharf or the ballpark for $10 ($5 for SF residents).

 Also at Pier 1 1/2: La Mar, an upscale Peruvian restaurant chain specializing in ceviche (they also have empanadas...yum).
 Both inside and outside dining.